Introduction

 Rose J Maling was a pupil at the school during this time, and she remembers drawing in a sand tray on her first day, and missing her cousin.
 She writes:

+‘There were at one time between forty and fifty children in the school in three classes … We did not wear uniform but the girls wore white starched pinafores… Boys wore strong grey serge or corduroy knickerbockers buttoned just below the knee and long socks with turnover tops.
 A bell hung in a little turret on the roof …rung by a long rope hanging down inside.
 There was always a bit of competition to get to ring it.
 We all had to line up outside and march into school.
-We had drill on Monday mornings.
-Sometimes in very hot weather we had our lesson on the Green underneath a lovely Lime tree.
-The girls had sewing lessons.
+We had drill on Monday mornings …The girls had sewing lessons.
 Boys were taught gardening, once very essential in the country where most of our vegetables were grown.

 The cane was used quite frequently, mostly on the palm of the hands but sometimes if the Master was annoyed it would be across the legs as well.
 If he saw us making mistakes when he looked over our shoulder he would rap our knuckles with a ruler or box our ears.
 Another punishment was to stand in the corner of the room with the hands behind the back and sometimes we would see the culprit turn around and grin or wink.

 At one stage we had to use slates and slate pencils for writing.
-I hated the sound they made … The inkwells were set into holes in the desks, they had to be washed out occasionally, this was a cold job as the tap was outside, it was also used for water for the Headmasters house, as they did not have taps indoors, nor was there water laid on in the toilets.
-These were across the playground, and consisted of wooden seats with a step in front and a bucket underneath which a man was paid to empty into a hole dug in the garden.
+I hated the sound they made … The inkwells were set into holes in the desks, they had to be washed out occasionally, this was a cold job as the tap was outside … the toilets … were across the playground, and consisted of wooden seats with a step in front and a bucket underneath which a man was paid to empty into a hole dug in the garden.
 Toilet paper was newspaper cut into squares and hung up on a loop of string.
+The classrooms were heated by huge iron stoves, but they never seemed warm enough in winter … Chilblains were a real nuisance.
+The average number of children at school was around 40 to 50 aged from 3 to 14, when we left school for good.’ (see more here).

 1922 – H. Shersby was a Supply Headteacher for one term.
 Mrs. Daisy Ethel Beal was in post from April 3rd until March 31st 1926.